Seed to Harvest: A Hands-On Vegetable Gardening Class

 Soil is the whole game, so that's where we start.
 You learn to read your soil by its texture and a simple test, amend it with compost and organic matter instead of guessing at a bag of fertilizer, and keep a compost pile that actually breaks down.
 Healthy soil grows sturdy plants that shrug off most of what comes their way, and that makes everything after it easier.

 A cheap soil test tells you your pH and what the ground is short on, and that one little piece of paper saves you a whole season of throwing money at the wrong problem.
 Most tired garden soil wants the same thing: more organic matter.
-We'll show you how to build a compost pile out of kitchen scraps and yard waste, how to tell when it's ready to dig in, and why a few inches of it a year does more than any synthetic feed.
+We'll show you how to build a compost pile out of kitchen scraps and yard waste, how to tell when it's ready to dig in, and why a couple of inches of it a year does more than any synthetic feed.
 And no, you don't need a chemistry degree to grow a tomato.

 Direct sowing vs. transplanting: when should you start seeds?

 Some seeds go straight into the ground; others want a head start indoors and a move outside later.
-Together we'll sort out which is which (root crops and beans direct-sow, tomatoes and peppers transplant) and how to time both around your last spring frost and your first fall one.
+Together we'll sort out which is which and how to time both around your last spring frost and your first fall one.
 Out in the beds, you do each method with your own hands.
+The rule of thumb comes down to two things, roots and cold:

-The rule of thumb comes down to roots and cold.
-Carrots, beets, radishes, peas, and beans resent being moved, so they go directly in the soil.
-Tomatoes, peppers, and eggplant are slow and frost-shy, so you start them inside several weeks ahead and transplant once the nights warm up.
 Get the timing wrong in either direction and you either lose seedlings to a late cold snap or run out of summer before the fruit sets.
-Don't worry about memorizing it, though: the calendar you take home does this math for you.
+Don't worry about memorizing it, though: the planting plan you map out here does that math for you.

 What is a succession-planting calendar for spring through fall?